GitHubbubble/gitPro/README.md

 The ```merge``` and the ```rebase``` are the most common ways to integrate from one branch into another in Git.
 This tutorial will focus on ```rebase``` since ```merge``` have been taught in lab1-git.
 And you will learn how to do it, why it is a pretty amazing tool and in what cases you won't want to use it.

 ##How to do Rebasing
-Assuming that we creat a branch 'mywork' on your remote branch 'master'.
+Assuming that we creat a branch 'cs100' on your remote branch 'master'.

 ```
-$git checkout -b mywork origin
+$git checkout -b cs100 origin
 ```

 After switch to it we can make some change